openharmony/docs/en/application-dev/reference/apis/js-apis-vector.md

 removeByIndex(index: number): T

-Removes an element at the specified position from this container.
+Searches for an element based on its index, removes the element after returning it, and moves its subsequent elements leftwards.

 **System capability**: SystemCapability.Utils.Lang